aws/aws-nitro-enclaves-cli/README.md

   - 'init.c': The implementation of the default init process used by an enclave's user-space

-  - 'run_tests.sh': The continuous integration test suite for the CLI
+  - 'run_tests.sh': The continuous integration test suite for the CLI across all supported platforms